Lopatcong Township, New Jersey

-Lopatcong Township (/loʊˈpætkɒŋ/) is a rapidly growing township in Warren County, within the U.S. state of New Jersey.
-As of the 2020 United States census, the township's population was 8,776, an increase of 762 (+9.5%) from the 2010 census count of 8,014, which in turn reflected an increase of 2,249 (+39.0%) from the 5,765 counted at the 2000 census.
+Lopatcong Township (/loʊˈpætkɒŋ/) is a township in Warren County, New Jersey, United States.
+As of the 2020 United States census, the township's population was 8,776, an increase of 762 (+9.5%) from the 2010 census count of 8,014, which in turn reflected an increase of 2,249 (+39.0%) from the 5,765 counted in the 2000 census.

 History

 What is now Lopatcong Township was created as Phillipsburg Township on March 7, 1851, by an act approved by the New Jersey Legislature from portions of Greenwich Township and Harmony Township.
 After Phillipsburg was incorporated as an independent municipality on March 8, 1861, the township changed its name to Lopatcong as of March 18, 1863, after the Lopatcong Creek in the area.

-The name of the creek and township—Lopatcong—came from four words of the Lenni Lenape Native Americans—Lowan peek achtu onk, which meant "winter watering place for deer".
+The name of the creek and township, Lopatcong, has its origin in four words of the Lenape Native Americans, "Lowan peek achtu onk," which means "winter watering place for deer".

 Geography

 According to the U.S. Census Bureau, the township had a total area of 7.38 square miles (19.10 km2), including 7.32 square miles (18.95 km2) of land and 0.06 square miles (0.16 km2) of water (0.81%).

-Delaware Park (2010 Census population of 700) and Lopatcong Overlook (population 734 as of 2010) are unincorporated communities and census-designated places (CDPs) located within the township.
+Delaware Park (2020 Census population of 739) and Lopatcong Overlook (692) are unincorporated communities and census-designated places (CDPs) located within the township.

 The township borders the Warren County municipalities of Greenwich Township, Harmony Township, Phillipsburg and Pohatcong Township.

 Lopatcong Township is 21.8 mi northeast of Allentown and 70.6 mi west of New York City.